yudharisandy/LudoGame/README.md

     var _ludoGameScene = new LudoGameScene();
     ```

 - Register Players: Here is the example of block code to register player in your interface.
-Firstly, you need to specified ``` int numberOfPlyers```.
+Firstly, you need to specify ``` int numberOfPlyers```.

     ```
     for (int i = 0; i < numberOfPlayers; i++)